Langmuir probe

 One of two Langmuir probes from the Swedish Institute of Space Physics in Uppsala on board ESA's space vehicle Rosetta, that orbited and impacted a comet.
 The probe is the spherical part, 50 mm in diameter and made from titanium with a surface coating of titanium nitride.

 A Langmuir probe is a device used to determine the electron temperature, electron density, and electric potential of a plasma.
 It works by inserting one or more electrodes into a plasma, with a constant or time-varying electric potential between the various electrodes or between them and the surrounding vessel.
 The measured currents and potentials in this system allow the determination of the physical properties of the plasma.

+History

+The technique of using a probing electrode to explore gas discharges predates Langmuir; William Crookes employed such an electrode, which he termed an "idle pole", to explore the distribution of potential in a gas discharge.
+In 1923-1924, Irving Langmuir and Harold M. Mott-Smith invented the diagnostic method for measuring both temperature and density with an electrostatic probe.

+Langmuir's research was driven by the post-WWI industrial demands for reliable electronic devices, and especially improved vacuum tubes.

+Following the initial invention in the early 1920s, significant refinements to sheath theory emerged in the 1930s and 1940s through collaborative work between Lewi Tonks and Langmuir.

 I-V characteristic of the Debye sheath

 The beginning of Langmuir probe theory is the I–V characteristic of the Debye sheath, that is, the current density flowing to a surface in a plasma as a function of the voltage drop across the sheath.
 The analysis presented here indicates how the electron temperature, electron density, and plasma potential can be derived from the I–V characteristic.
 In some situations a more detailed analysis can yield information on the ion density ($n_i$), the ion temperature $T_i$, or the electron energy distribution function (EEDF) or $f_e(v)$.